Treasury projects $433 billion borrowing need this quarter

-WASHINGTON — The Treasury Department says it expects to borrow $433 billion in the current July-September quarter.
+WASHINGTON — The Treasury Department said Monday it expects to borrow $433 billion in the current July-September quarter.
 That would be the largest quarterly borrowing total since early 2018, as the government replenishes its cash reserves following the expected resolution over raising the debt limit.

 Market borrowing for this budget year is projected to total $1.27 trillion, a 6.5% increase from the $1.195 trillion borrowed in the 2018 budget year.

 The rising borrowing needs reflect that the government’s deficit is increasing.
-The Trump administration projects the deficit will top $1 trillion this year.
+In its February budget submission, the Trump administration projected the deficit will top $1 trillion this year.

+The Democratic-controlled House last week approved a bipartisan debt and budget deal that the Senate is expected to pass this week.
+That measure suspends the current $22 trillion debt ceiling for two years until July 31, 2021.

+That will allow the government to borrow as much as it needs to pay its bills until the new deadline without facing the threat of a potentially devastating default on the nation’s debt.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.